 Please review our FAQs before applying.
 Applicants in fiction and non-fiction, including memoir, should upload a 10-page double-spaced writing sample.
-Poets should submit 10 pages, single-spaced.
+Poets should submit 10 pages, single-spaced, with any number of poems of any length that fit within that limit.
 Applicants for screenwriting must upload a finished screenplay.
 Journalists must submit either clips or links of published work under their byline.
 Applicants to a manuscript seminar must submit a 5000-word sample of a book-in-progress that includes a synopsis.
 All applications must include a personal statement describing your goals for the program and why you believe this is the right time for you to attend Under the Volcano.

 The deadline for all applications is July 15, 2019.

 NEW SCREENWRITING DEADLINE: AUGUST 15.

 Journalism candidates: remaining spaces going fast.